Muhamed Hadžiefendić: World War II

 On 20 December 1941 Hadžiefendić met with local mayors, representatives of the government and other prominent people to discuss forming a local volunteer force.
 This was formally established two days later and initially consisted of a company deployed in the villages east of Tuzla and around Živinice, which were then directly threatened by Chetnik attacks.
 Less than four months later in May 1942 the Volunteers Department was renamed the Hadžiefendić Legion (Hadžiefendićeva legija) and was formally recognised as a special Home Guard volunteer regiment.
 The regiment consisted of a headquarters in Tuzla and six battalions deployed in the cities and towns in northern Bosnia (Tuzla, Gračanica, Brčko, Bijeljina, Zvornik and Puračić).
 The Muslim population commonly referred to it as the Hadžiefendićeva legija, whilst the Partisans and the Chetniks called it the Muslimanska legija ("Muslim Legion").
 The formation was highly motivated and fought well, but lacked weaponry and trained officers.

 In 1942 Hadžiefendić was sick and spent some time recuperating in hospitals in Zagreb.
 He was also involved in recruiting local Muslim men into the 13th Waffen Mountain Division of the SS Handschar (1st Croatian).
 In March 1943, SS Standartenführer Karl von Krempler travelled to Tuzla in central Bosnia and met with Hadžiefendić, and on 28 March Hadžiefendić escorted von Krempler to Sarajevo where he introduced him to the leader of the Islamic clergy in all Bosnia, reis-ul-ulema Hafiz Muhamed Pandža, and other leading Bosnian Muslim politicians not involved with the Ustaše.

 By mid-May 1943, over 6,000 members of Hadžiefendić's legion had been mustered to join SS Handschar.
 The Germans wished to induct Hadžiefendić into SS Handschar but their intention was never achieved.
 Over the period July to August 1943 there were major desertions from the Hadžiefendić legion to the Partisans, organised by Partisan spies.
-On 2 October 1943, Hadžiefendić and fifty-five of his men were killed by Partisans near Tuzla.
-Hadžiefendić's remains were later transferred and buried in front of the Jalske mosque in Tuzla.
+On 2 October 1943, Hadžiefendić and fifty-five of his men were executed by Partisans near Tuzla.